Welcome to Bootcamp!

-If you are not a U.S. citizen or legal resident and are in or will enter the U.S. as a non-immigrant, you may need a visa to attend Fashion Law Bootcamp.
+If you are not a U.S. citizen or legal resident and are in or will enter the U.S. as a non-immigrant, you may need a visa to attend in-person editions of Fashion Law Bootcamp.
 A student visa is NOT required; attendees typically use a B-2 or B-1 visa depending on their particular interests, or, for qualified countries, the visa waiver program.
 Please email us for more information.

 FOR ADDITIONAL INFORMATION about Fashion Law Bootcamp, please email email@example.com.

-New York: May 26 - 30, 2020
+New York: May 30 - June 4, 2023

-New York: $2,450, which includes all expenses associated with the program (except for room and board), including printed materials and special events.
+New York: $2,450, which includes all expenses associated with the program, including materials and optional sessions.

 A $250 deposit is due with the application for either edition or both Bootcamps.
 The deposit is applied toward the program cost and is non-refundable once accepted into the program.
 We look forward to receiving your application!

 For the Silicon Valley edition, there are a number of places to stay in San Francisco, and surrounding areas.
 Details are provided in the admittance letter.

 We’re here to help!
 A key part of the Fashion Law Institute’s mission is providing legal assistance to designers and fashion industry professionals, not only in the form of educational programming but also by offering free legal consultations.
 Long before the launch of the Institute, we realized that there was no fashion-specific pro bono legal program available, and that many emerging and independent designers lacked access to basic legal advice tailored to the fashion industry.
 With the help of the CFDA, we set out to fill that information gap.